Policy or Procedure: Policies - Page 2 - UW Graduate School Skip to content

 3.1.3 Admission Procedure

-• No practice may discriminate against an individual because of race, color, creed, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam era veteran.
+• No admissions practice may discriminate against an individual because of race, color, creed, national origin, sex, sexual orientation, age, marital status, disability, or status as a veteran, including disabled or Vietnam-era veterans.

 • Tests and criteria for admission should relate to the actual requirements of the graduate program.
 Reasonable accommodation for testing conditions may be made to compensate for relevant disabilities.